taodtu/nc-news-reactHooks-typescript/README.md

-# A Front-end practice reference with React Hooks and Typescript
+# A Front-end practice reference with React Hooks and Typescript, coupled with a back-end with serverless azure functions and No-SQL Cosmos DB.

 This is a refactoring of the nc-news project (https://github.com/taodtu/nc-news-rest-client) with **`Reack hooks`** and **`Typescript`**.